Stata

 Starting Stata remotely

-You must have the path to the Stata executable in your SHELL path (see Starting Stata from a shell in the FAQs).
+You must have the path to the Stata executable in your SHELL path (see Starting Stata from a shell above).
 The environment variable REMOTEHOST must also exist in your shell.
-You normally do not have to create it but if it does not exist, Stata will not remotely execute in batch mode properly.
+You normally do not have to create it, but, if it does not exist, Stata will not remotely execute in batch mode properly.
 The environment variable REMOTEHOST simply is the machine from which you are remotely connecting.
-Stata uses this information to determine that you are executing it remotely so that it can suppress the status bar from appearing in the Dock (otherwise, Stata will crash).
+Stata uses this information to determine if you are executing it remotely, so it can suppress the status bar from appearing in the Dock (otherwise, Stata will crash).

 You must also be logged in to your Mac OS X machine and the Desktop must be visible.
 The user that wishes to run Stata remotely must be logged in at the console in addition to logging in remotely.
 You cannot run Stata remotely if a different user is logged in at the console.
 In addition, Mac OS X does not allow GUI applications to remotely execute if the Desktop is not visible.
 This means the login screen must not be visible whether it is because no user is logged in or because you are switching users.
 Unfortunately, neither limitations are avoidable by Stata.